FAQ on "Brain Death"

 Does the use of "brain death" criteria cause the death of the patient?

-The use of brain death criteria does not cause the death of the patient, but only assesses whether that death has already occurred.
+The use of brain death criteria does not cause the death of the patient, but only assesses–to the best of human ability given the current state of medical science and concrete circumstances—whether that death has already occurred.
 This is analogous to the way that cessation of heartbeat and respiration have traditionally been used to make that assessment.

 Why do some say that taking organs from those declared dead by neurological criteria is a form of homicide?

-Such comments are irresponsible.
-Those who make such statements wrongly believe that a person is still alive because the corpse appears to be alive from the effect of oxygenated blood continuing to be pumped through the body which is usually accomplished with the aid of breathing machines and cardiac drugs to maintain blood pressure.
-Those who reject the use of neurological criteria for the determination of death claim that a patient declared dead by this method is killed for his organs.
-Such comments overlook the important distinctions mentioned above, and are in tension with sound Catholic teaching.
+Those who make such statements likely believe that a person is still alive because the corpse appears to be alive from the effect of oxygenated blood continuing to be pumped through the body which is usually accomplished with the aid of breathing machines and cardiac drugs to maintain blood pressure.
+Those who reject the use of neurological criteria for the determination of death claim that a patient declared dead by this method will be killed for his organs.
+Such comments overlook the important distinctions mentioned above, and are in tension with sound Catholic teaching if they discount the legitimacy of the criteria altogether

 In medical practice, a physician who is not on the organ transplant team must declare death to avoid any potential conflict of interest.
 However, it must be emphasized, that the neurological criteria must be rigorously and consistently applied and a judgment made of total brain death before a person is declared dead.